hungvo-droid/spa-api-docs/docs/Facebook.md

 ```

 ### DELETE /api/facebook/unsubscribe
-Unsubscribe the app from Messenger events for a Facebook Page.
+Unsubscribe the app from Messenger events for a Facebook Page (Only change the status of connected_at to None).

 **Query Parameters:**